hatrungnguyen/JetSet_Flight_Booking_App/README.md

 #### Admin Role:

 - Perform CRUD operations on flights.
-- Filter and search flights by specifiying departure and arrival places and dates.
+- Filter and search flights by specifying departure and arrival places and dates.
 - View reservations made by passengers on flights.

 #### Passenger Role: